saulrh/saulrh.github.io/_posts/2019-12-14-saag-recipe.md

 category: Recipes
 ---

-A savory curry dish with spinach.
-Just like the restaurant makes it, but vaguely healthy!
+Savory spinach curry, american style.
+Just like the restaurant makes it but vaguely healthy!
 I make this with tofu, but it should be easy to change it back to the original paneer.

 It's important to use plain yogurt, not greek yogurt; the greek yogurt is too tangy and will dominate the dish.
-Also, [a good food processor](https://smile.amazon.com//dp/B01AXM4WV2) is _absolutely necessary_; trying to chop the spinach by hand won't get it fine enough no matter how long you spend chopping.
+Also, [a good food processor](https://smile.amazon.com//dp/B01AXM4WV2) is _absolutely necessary_; trying to chop the spinach by hand won't get it fine enough no matter how much chopping you do.

 Note that I prefer my saag tofu very spicy.
 You will probably want to reduce this by using a less-spicy pepper or processing it to remove the spicy parts.

+No picture yet because I'm still trying to figure out how to plate the stuff in a vaguely palatable manner.

 Start to Eat time: ~1 hour:
 - Prep: 15 minutes